JyotiPatel04/jyoti-portfolio/README.md

 2. Navigate to the project directory: cd Jyoti-Portfolio

-3.Install dependencies:
+3. Install dependencies:
    npm install

-4.Start the development server: npm start
+4. Start the development server: npm start

 📌 About Me